git/git.github.io/rev_news/drafts/edition-77.md

-  Peff, alias Jeff King, also said that it looked like simple and obvious conversions, but he wondered what was SunCC complaining about, especially if it didn't know about `NORETURN`, and would complain about many other exit() calls.
+  Peff, alias Jeff King, also said that it looked like simple and obvious conversions, but he wondered what was SunCC complaining about, especially if it didn't know about `NORETURN`, and would complain about many other `exit()` calls.

   `NORETURN` is a special statement to tell the compiler that a function doesn't return, but instead uses a function like `exit()` to stop the current process.

-  Phillip Wood also wondered if SunCC would complain about die() calls, which use exit() underneath.
+  Phillip Wood also wondered if SunCC would complain about `die()` calls, which use `exit()` underneath.

   Ævar then sent
   [a version 2](https://lore.kernel.org/git/patch-1.1-f225b78e01-20210608T104454Z-avarab@gmail.com/)
-  of his patch, with no code change but explaining that SunCC actually complains when there's no NORETURN while we declare a cmd_*() function to return an int.
+  of his patch, with no code change but explaining that SunCC actually complains when there's no `NORETURN` while we declare a `cmd_*()` function to return an `int`.
 He replied to Peff with the same explanation and added that around half of SunCC warnings are legitimate, and that he had already been sending miscellaneous fixes for 15-20 of them.

   Junio Hamano, the Git maintainer, replied to the version 2 patch.
-  He especially had issue with the part in the commit message that said that directly exit()-ing would skip the cleanups `git.c` would otherwise do, like closing file descriptors and erroring if it failed.
+  He especially had an issue with the part in the commit message that said that directly `exit()`-ing would skip the cleanups `git.c` would otherwise do, like closing file descriptors and issuing errors if it failed.
 He considered that it was "not a crime" for the functions to exit themselves as file descriptors are closed when we exit and "if we do have clean-ups that are truly important, we would have